Cosmo-Tech/cosmotech-api-python-client/docs/RunTemplateStepSource.md

 # RunTemplateStepSource

-The source local, cloud or git repository
+the source local, cloud or git repository

 ## Enum